manindu/js-circle/src/posts/introduction-to-javascript-promises.md

 ---
-title: "Introduction to JavaScript Promises"
+title: "An introduction to JavaScript Promises"
 date: "2019-07-17"
 author: "Manindu Wijewickrama"
 description: "In this post you will be learning the basics of JavaScript promises."